Microlocal Analysis of Quantum Fields on Curved Spacetimes: Hadamard property

-Since $\WF(\Lambda_{\beta}^{\pm})'\subset \cN\times \cN$, this implies that $\WF(\Lambda_{\beta}^{\pm})'\subset \cN^{+}\times \cN^{+}$, using that $X= \frac{\p}{\p t}$ is future directed time-like.
+Since $\WF(\Lambda_{\beta}^{\pm})'\subset \cN\times \cN$, this implies that $\WF(\Lambda_{\beta}^{\pm})'\subset \cN^{+}\times \cN^{+}$, using that $X= \frac{\p}{\p t}$ is future directed time-like. { }

-\section{Pseudodifferential calculus on manifolds}
+\chapter{Pseudodifferential calculus on manifolds}

-\init In this section we describe various versions of {\em pseudodifferential calculus} on manifolds.
+\init In this chapter we describe various versions of {\em pseudodifferential calculus} on manifolds.
 The pseudodifferential calculus is a standard tool in microlocal analysis, but it is also useful for the global analysis of partial differential equations on smooth manifolds.
-Of particular interest to us is {\em Shubin's calculus}, which is a global calculus on non compact manifolds relying on the notion of {\em bounded geometry}.
+Of particular interest to us is the {\em Shubin calculus}, which is a global calculus on non compact manifolds relying on the notion of {\em bounded geometry}.
 Its two important properties are the {\em Seeley} and {\em Egorov theorems}.

-In applications to quantum field theory the manifold is taken to be some Cauchy surface $\Sigma$ in a spacetime $(M, g)$.
+In applications to quantum field theory the manifold is taken to be a Cauchy surface $\Sigma$ in a spacetime $(M, g)$.
 It turns out that the Cauchy surface covariances of pure Hadamard states can be constructed as pseudodifferential operators on $\Sigma$.
-This will be treated in details in Sect. \ref{sec9}.
+This will be treated in detail in Chapter \ref{sec9}.

-\subsection{Pseudodifferential calculus on $\rr^{n}$}
+\section{Pseudodifferential calculus on $\rr^{n}$}

 We now recall standard facts about the {\em uniform pseudodifferential calculus} on $\rr^{n}$.
-We refer the reader to \cite[Sect.
-18.1]{H3} or \cite[Chap.
+We refer the reader to \cite[Section 18.1]{H3} or \cite[Chap.
 4]{Sh} for details.

-\subsubsection{Symbol classes}
+\subsection{Symbol classes}